-The best months to visit Tulum are in April, May, and November.
+The best months to visit Tulum are early December, March, and April.
 These months offer the optimal mix of gorgeous weather, good room rates, and fewer tourists.
-April and November have the best visibility for snorkeling and diving, while May benefits from the presence of wildlife, namely sea turtles and whale sharks.
+April has the best visibility for snorkeling and diving, while May benefits from the presence of wildlife, namely sea turtles and whale sharks.
 However, avoid Holy Week, the week leading up to Easter; this is peak time for local, Mexican family vacations, which means crowded hotels, beaches, and roads.

 - The Best Time for Good Weather: Late November through April has the sunniest weather with the least amount of rain, along with warm daytime temperatures with comfortable, occasionally cool nights.
 Expect some rain for visits from May until October, with June, September, and October being the wettest months.
 Even during the rainy seasons, storms usually last only an hour or two, then the sunny skies return – it’s rare to have two or three days of continual rain without any sun.
 May and August are the hottest months, with August feeling especially hot due to high humidity.
 Ocean temperatures are comfortable for swimming all year long, but are warmest from July through October.
 Hurricanes are not common, but if they’re going to hit, it will most likely happen in September and October.

 - The Best Time for Great Deals: Room rates will be at their lowest in the off-season, from June through October, especially during September and October, Tulum’s two rainiest months.
 Though humidity is high every day and rain is likely on half of the days, storms typically only last an hour or two, then it’s back to sun and warmth.
 October typically sees the biggest lull in tourism, so be advised that many shops and tour operators take advantage of this break and close for a few weeks during this time.
 April through June, post high-season and pre-hurricane season, also sees occasional good deals, though prices tend to vary more widely.